 There are two ways to make a dependent clause such as "while he was tired" into a complete sentence.

-You could turn this into an independent clause and full sentence by completing the thought, like this:
+First, you could turn this into an independent clause and full sentence by completing the thought.

-The dog was tired.
+EXAMPLE The dog was tired.

-Or you could use a coordinating conjunction to combine it with an independent clause, like this:
+Or you could use a type of conjunction called a coordinating conjunction to combine it with an independent clause, like this:

-The dog sat in the doghouse, for he was tired.
+EXAMPLE The dog sat in the doghouse, for he was tired.

 See how now you have a full thought being expressed?
-A coordinating conjunction connects two independent clauses into a compound sentence.

-As mentioned earlier, a compound sentence is a sentence that contains two or more independent clauses.
+A conjunction is a word or phrase that connects parts of a sentence, and a coordinating conjunction connects two independent clauses into a compound sentence, which is a sentence that contains two or more independent clauses.

 Most of the time, a compound sentence will take two clauses that are somehow connected in their content and that are just about equally important to understanding the full thought.